How to Know if You Have Anxiety

-Substance use and abuse: The use of alcohol and illicit drugs also contributes to worsening anxiety symptoms.
+Substance use and abuse: Legacy Healing Tampa says the use of alcohol and illicit drugs also contributes to worsening anxiety symptoms.
 A large percentage of people resort to alcohol and recreational drugs as a way to cope with the pressures of daily living; a few also use them to manage their anxiety.

 However, they soon develop a dependence on these substances.
 If the drugs become unavailable, especially if the person is trying to quit, the symptoms have shown to aggravate.
 Not only this, people who abuse drugs and alcohol are more likely to develop anxiety than others.
 The best way to overcome this anxiety and dependence to drugs is by going to rehab centers that treat both mental health issues and substance abuse disorder, see it here.

 Trauma: Victims of severe trauma, physical and emotional, may also exhibit signs and symptoms of anxiety.
 It could be caused by the death of a loved one or having witnessed a traumatic event.
 In some adults, anxiety could be a tell-tale sign of childhood abuse or trauma in military training and combat.
 An intensive surgery with a rather long recovery period might also stress an individual.

 Too much caffeine: Are you that someone who simply cannot function without that morning cup of coffee?
 Caffeine is a stimulant.
 When you are feeling low, it gives you that boost of energy you need to focus and get through the day.
 However, too much caffeine is unhealthy and addictive, if you need help to leave it a side, there is a new company in Virginia offering help with all addictions.

 Excess caffeine intake can induce anxiety symptoms such as nervousness, agitation, irritability, mood swings, and sleep problems.
 Individuals already diagnosed with anxiety disorders or experiencing panic attacks might notice their anxiety intensifying after caffeine consumption